Mosaic Down Syndrome

 fewer characteristics of the syndrome than those with other types of Down syndrome.

 There are ongoing studies to find out if there are any differences in the health of

 people with mosaic Down syndrome, depending on how the mosaicism occurred.
 There have

-also been studies looking at whether the percentage of mosaicism can predict things,
+also been studies looking at whether the percentage of mosaicism can predict the baby’s

-such as the baby’s IQ or whether there will be a heart defect.
-These studies show
+IQ or whether there will be a heart defect.
+These studies show that the percentage

-that the percentage of mosaicism doesn’t accurately predict outcome.
-Mosaic Down syndrome
+of mosaicism doesn’t accurately predict outcome.
+Mosaic Down syndrome cases can vary

-cases can vary greatly.
-They can range from having very mild features to having most
+greatly.
+They can range from having very mild features to having most of the features

 What is the chance of having a second child with mosaic Down syndrome?